I beg to move,

 It should always be clear to potential purchasers what the arrangements are for the upkeep of open space and the maintenance of roads.
 However, we do not think that requiring local authorities to adopt all communal facilities on new developments is the right approach.
 It removes local flexibility and, in our view, sends the wrong message to developers about their responsibilities.

 I do agree with the hon.
-Member for Bishop Auckland regarding respect of redress.
+Member for Bishop Auckland regarding redress.
 Consumers must have effective ways to get things put right when they have a problem with their housing.
 That is why we are committed to legislate, so that freeholders have a right to challenge the reasonableness of any maintenance charges for which they are liable.
 That is why we will establish a new homes ombudsman to protect the interests of homebuyers and hold developers to account when things go wrong.

 The hon.
 Member for Croydon Central asked four specific questions.
 First, I am certainly willing to consider the suggestion to use Help to Buy as a lever to improve standards.
 Secondly, on mis-selling, it is open to any hon.
 Member to make a reference to the regulatory authorities, whether that be the FCA or the Senior Salaries Review Body.
 Is the hon.
 Member for Bishop Auckland still on the Treasury Committee?

 Well, the hon.
 Lady knows the FCA well, so if she wants to make a reference, then by all means she should.
 She asked me about the legislative timetable.
 Our aspiration is for some time in the next 12 months.
 The terms of reference have not been decided for Lord Best’s review of leasehold and whether those lessons could be transferred across the field.
 We will certainly consider that suggestion as part of the process.